 Criminal Parental Liability

-A minor is a person under the age of majority.
-The age of majority is the age at which a minor, in the eyes of the law, becomes an adult.
+Parental liability only applies to your minor or underage children.
+The age of majority is the age at which a minor, in the eyes of the state law, becomes an adult.
 This age is 18 in most states.
 In a few other states, the age of majority is 19 or 21.
-A minor is considered to be a resident of the same state as the minor's custodial parent or guardian.
+You may want to check your state's legal age of majority laws.